isb-cgc/readthedocs/docs/source/sections/webapp/User-Dashboard.rst

 Set operations on cohorts
 -------------------------
 To activate the set operations button, you must have at least one cohort selected.
 Upon clicking the “Set Operations” button, a dialogue box will appear.
-Here you may do the following things:
+From here you may choose one of the following
+operations:
-Enter in a name for the new cohort you’re about to create.
+    * Enter a name for the resulting cohort you will create
-Select a set operation.
+    * Select a set operation
-Edit cohorts to be used in the operation.
+    * Edit cohorts to be operated upon

 The intersect and union operations can take any number of cohorts and in any order.

-The complement operation requires that there be a base cohort, from which the other cohorts will be subtracted from.
+The complement operation requires that there be a base cohort, from which the other cohort(s) will be subtracted.

 Click “Okay” to complete the operation and create the new cohort.